 In addition, please follow CDC Guidelines and:

 Please note that employees who knowingly show up to work with COVID-19 symptoms, while potentially or tested positive for COVID-19, or after being tested for COVID-19 before receiving test results will be subject to disciplinary action up to and including termination of employment due to risking the health and safety of our other employees.

 We therefore encourage all employees who are sick, had prolonged exposure to someone who is presumed positive or tested positive for COVID-19, or have been tested for COVID-19 but have not received results to stay home and self-quarantine.
 Refer to the “Sick Leave and Attendance” section on options available for time away from work due to COVID-19.

 Avoid carpooling to and from work, if possible.
 If carpooling or using company shuttle vehicles is necessary, the following best practices should be used:

 We’re taking proactive steps to ensure employee health and safety, including:

-According to WHO guidance, only people treating those infected with the COVID-19 coronavirus need to wear medical face masks.
-Employees may choose to wear a mask to work, unless wearing a mask in your particular job imposes an unacceptable safety risk.
+According to WHO guidance, only people treating those infected with the COVID-19 coronavirus need to wear N95 face masks or respirators.
+Employees are encouraged to wear CDC-compliant cloth face coverings or CBB-provided surgical masks at work, unless wearing a mask in their job imposes an unacceptable safety risk.